misken/c19/mychime/scenario_runner/README.md

 ## sim_chime_scenario_runner

+**Note Monday 2020-04-06** - this script uses the `penn_chem.cli` module and right now the CLI is a little out of sync with the web app.
+The two most recently added parameters `mitigation-date` and `current-date` haven't yet made it into the CLI on the `develop` branch.
+It looks like a fix was done yesterday and that it should get merged shortly.
+For myself, I just hacked in the two new parameters into the arg parser in `cli.py` until the fix goes live (just copied and modifed the `add_argument` line from one of the other date args).

 Here's a Jupyter notebook showing its use: [using_sim_chime_scenario_runner.ipynb](https://github.com/misken/c19/blob/master/mychime/scenario_runner/using_sim_chime_scenario_runner.ipynb)

 A simple Python module for working with the penn_chime model